-There are several disadvantages to the old workflows.
-Say after you send out the reports and someone notices a typo or an error in the reports.
-If you sent a PDF or Word document, you cannot make any more changes to it so you then send a corrected version of the report as another attachment.
-You are fielding questions about which version is the latest one.
+There are several disadvantages to the old workflow.
+For example, imagine that after you send out your survey reports, someone notices a typo or an error in the reports.
+If you sent a PDF or Word document, you cannot make any more changes to it, so you then send a corrected version of the report as another attachment.
+Soon, you are fielding questions about which version is the latest one.

-It is not secure.
-Emailing reports is not secure, since email tends not to be encrypted.
-Recipients tend to then save the save the report to their computer.
+Also, emailing reports is not secure, since email is not encrypted.
+Recipients are likely to save the report to their computer.
+Now there are two copies, one in the email and one on the computer.
 If it is a laptop and if the laptop gets stolen, the report can be retrieved from the hard disk.

 Of course, this is how things have been done for years, so switching to something new is not easy and yet it is time to switch to web based survey reports.